Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Functions for Extension Candidate Edges

-If the terminal vertex $v_0$ is an accepting or rejecting node, the algorithm returns immediately in constant time.
-Hence assume $v_0$ is an internal node.
+\begin{proof} If the terminal vertex $v_0$ is an accepting or rejecting node, the algorithm returns immediately in constant time.

-The algorithm performs the same backward traversal along index-precedent edges as \textproc{GetWeakCeilingAdjacentEdges()}.
-The correctness and running time of that traversal are proved in the appendix of the original paper, and we reuse the result here.

-The only additional operation is inserting the boundary marker $\bot$ when a vertex has no precedents, which takes constant time and therefore does not change the asymptotic complexity.
+The algorithm performs a backward traversal along index-precedent edges similar to \textproc{GetWeakCeilingAdjacentEdges()}, with the primary difference being the omission of the final edge inclusion check.
+The only additional operation is the insertion of the boundary marker $\bot$ when a vertex has no precedents; this takes standard set insertion time and does not affect the asymptotic complexity (refer to the appendix of the original paper for further details).

-Since the computation graph has height $h$, at most $O(h)$ vertices are reachable through index-precedent relations.
-Each vertex is inserted into and removed from the queue at most once, so the while-loop iterates $O(h)$ times.
+Since the computation graph has height $h$, at most $\bigO(h)$ vertices are reachable through index-precedent relations.
+Each vertex is inserted into and removed from the queue at most once; thus, the while-loop iterates $\bigO(h)$ times.